Trust is built in very small moments

 More recently, it has become transactional.
 Jeff Robertson, NAVIS VP of Marketing, notes that “big brands have turned loyalty into a transaction, a concept built on frequency.
 Loyalty is about the experience, good times, trust.
 When you look closely at what loyalty really is, it’s clear that independents and vacation rentals have an edge, but they must understand it and nurture it.”

 A more productive and viable approach to loyalty would be for properties to seek dedication.
 Devotion.
 Fidelity—faithfulness to a relationship.
 And when you reframe it you see that loyalty can’t possibly be built on a foundation of transactions and discounts.
 These are enticements, but they do not create trust.
 Case in point, Deloitte notes, “Consumers who have a conscious favorite among hotel brands will spend the extra money and drive extra miles to patronize that brand—even if they don’t have rewards to use at the moment.”[ii]
+While it can be a challenge for revenue managers to embrace this notion of “dedication” (because what about this is quantifiable?), know that when you follow something qualitative like this with clear tactics, ROI is the natural outcome.

 The Current Loyalty Trend